 Intro to collaboration in Pages for iCloud

 You can collaborate with others in real time by sharing a link to your Pages for iCloud document.
-Shared documents and any changes to them are saved in iCloud, and people working in the document see the changes as they’re made.
+Shared documents and any changes to them are saved in iCloud, so everyone working on the document sees the changes as they’re made.

-As the owner of the document, you control who can open it, and what they can do:
+As the owner of the document, you choose who can:

-Editing permission: You can choose whether others can make changes to the document or only view it.
+Edit or only view the document: Choose whether to give others permission to make changes to the document, or only view it.

 Minimum system requirements

-To view or edit a shared document, people you share with need any of the following:
+To collaborate on a shared document, you and the people you share with need any of the following:

-A Mac with macOS Catalina 10.15 or later and Pages 11.1 or later
+A Mac with macOS 12.3 or later and Pages 13.1 or later

-A Mac or Windows computer with a supported browser
+A Mac with macOS 12.3 or later or Windows computer, and a supported browser